 - Electrolyte is poisonous and dangerous since it contains sulfuric acid, which causes severe burns.
 Avoid any contact with skin, eyes or clothing and always shield your eyes when working near batteries.
 In case of contact, administer the following FIRST AID. - EXTERNAL: Flush with plenty of water. - INTERNAL: Drink large quantities of water or milk and immediately call a physician. - EYES: Flush with water for 15 minutes and seek prompt medical attention.

 - Batteries produce explosive hydrogen gas.
-Therefore, keep sparks, flames, cigarettes, etc., away from the battery and provide sufficient ventilation when charging it in an enclosed space. - KEEP THIS AND ALL BATTER-IES OUT OF THE REACH OF CHILDREN.
+Therefore, keep sparks, flames, cigarettes, etc., away from the battery and provide sufficient ventilation when - KEEP THIS AND ALL BATTER-IES OUT OF THE REACH OF CHILDREN.